jrnold/r4ds-exercise-solutions/docs/visualize.md

+IF the plot is laid out horizonally, there will be more space for columns.
 You should put the variable with more unique levels in the columns if the plot is laid out landscape.
-It is easier to compare relative levels of y by scanning horizontally, so it may be easier to visually compare these levels. *I'm actually not sure about the correct answer to this*.
+It is easier to compare relative levels of y by scanning horizontally, so it may be easier to visually compare these levels.